Animal to Art Demonstration - Part 2 Free Registration

 September 18th (starting at 1pm, and going for about 2 hours)

 The first presentation will be given by local textile Artist, Susan Atwell.
+Susan is a recipient of a Fellowship Grant through the Indiana Arts Commission On Ramp Creative Entrepreneur Course.
 She will be discussing and demonstrating, the many processes it takes by hand and machine, to transform raw fiber into finished yarn.
 Participants will have a hands on chance to experience many types of animal fibers both in fleece and yarn forms.
 A machine knitting demonstration with hand spun yarn will also be included.

 Part 2 - Yarn to Woven Fabric: